The Big Questions

 The main aim of the Religious Studies and Ethics department is to provide a wide range of learning experiences that develop cultural capital and prepare students for life in a diverse modern world.
 Our aim is to enable students to develop enquiring minds and an enthusiasm for learning about other people’s beliefs, while promoting mutual respect, tolerance and understanding.

 Modern Britain is a diverse mix of lifestyles, cultures and beliefs.
-RSE examines a range of responses to the big ideas that are held by people which affect everyday life.
+PDEO examines a range of responses to the big ideas that are held by people which affect everyday life.
 We investigate the moral behaviour of human beings and enable pupils to reflect on their own responses to the big ideas.